 Set an Appointment

 When you crack your tooth, the pain and discomfort you will feel will depend on the severity of the damage.
 If the damage is superficial and does not go beyond the hard tissues composed of enamel, dentin, and cementum, then you may feel little or no pain at all.
 You may set an appointment with a dentist in Brisbane at the earliest free slot possible.
 However, when the damage reaches the pulp where the nerves and blood vessels are located, the damage may cause you to suffer mild to severe pain.
 You may call for emergency dental services if the pain is severe; however, most dentists will not work on a tooth with swelling gums.
 Your dentist may provide you with treatment to address the swelling and the pain, but the dentist will not work on your tooth unless the swelling subsides.
+Once this has occurred, you can seek treatment.
+Depending upon how bad it is, you may get a simple cosmetic touch up or something more in-depth like Invisalign

 Do not try to fix your broken tooth yourself.
 While waiting for your dental appointment, you can apply self-treatment for your damaged tooth by doing the following: